 1 Then the LORD said to Moses, "Now you shall see what I will do to Pharaoh.
 For with a strong hand he shall let them go, and with a strong hand he shall drive them from his land."

 2 And God spoke to Moses and said to him, "I am the LORD.
 3 And I appeared to Abraham, to Isaac, and to Jacob by the name of God Almighty, but by my name, YAHWEH, I was not known to them.
 4 And I have also established my covenant with them to give them the land of Canaan, the land of their pilgrimage, in which they were strangers.
 5 And I have also heard the groaning of the children of Israel, whom the Egyptians keep in bondage, and I have remembered my covenant.
 6 Therefore, say to the children of Israel, 'I am the LORD, and I will bring you from under the burdens of the Egyptians and deliver you from their bondage and redeem you with an out-stretched arm and with great judgments.
-7 And I will take you to me for a people, and I will be to you a God, and you shall know that I am the LORD your God who brings you out from under the burdens of the Egyptians.
+7 And I will take you for my people, and I will be to you a God, and you shall know that I am the LORD your God who brings you out from under the burdens of the Egyptians.
 8 And I will bring you into the land, concerning which I swore to give it to Abraham, to Isaac, and to Jacob, and I will give it to you for a heritage.
 I am the LORD.'"
 9 And Moses thus spoke to the children of Israel, but they did not listen to Moses by reason of anguish of spirit and cruel bondage.

 10 And the LORD spoke to Moses, saying, 11 "Go in, speak to Pharaoh, king of Egypt, that he let the children of Israel depart from his land."
 12 And Moses spoke before the LORD, saying, "Behold, the children of Israel have not listened to me.
 How then shall Pharaoh hear me, who am of uncircumcised lips?"
 13 And the LORD spoke to Moses and to Aaron and gave them a charge to the children of Israel and to Pharaoh, king of Egypt, to bring the children of Israel out of the land of Egypt.